 Staff Names and Roles:

-Mr T. Amann is subject leader and from 2014 sole teacher of Government and Politics.
+Mr T. Amann – Subject leader of Politics and teacher of History.

 Useful Websites to support your son’s learning